rxYoungho/X-ray-CT_scan_Covid-19_detection/CT_Scans_detection/README.md

 # Please Read before you run the code

+DATASET FOR THIS PARTICULAR MODEL IS NOT PRE-PROCESSED WITH THE SEGMENTATION METHOD.

 Please Download the CT_Scans_detection folder as it is, and unzip it.

 When you unzip the file, open "Covid(CT)_detection.py".